 One of the primary reasons for our cultivation activities is to grow the cannabis plants required to create the Extracts we will use to formulate our products.
-The cannabinoids that we use in our products are plantderived, meaning that they are extracted from the cannabis sativa plant and are prepared in several fractionations with different cannabinoid purities using proprietary chemical processes to achieve levels of purity that can range from 50% (whole plant extract crude oil) to 80% (distillate) to greater than 99% (isolates).
+The cannabinoids that we use in our products are plant-derived, meaning that they are extracted from the cannabis sativa plant and are prepared in several fractionations with different cannabinoid purities using proprietary chemical processes to achieve levels of purity that can range from 50% (whole plant extract crude oil) to 80% (distillate) to greater than 99% (isolates).
 Using isolates in our products allows us to negate the variation that arises from using different strains or genetics of cannabis and, therefore, maintain consistency so that products are similar to a high level of precision, supported by a certificate of analysis through a manufacturer validation process.
 Isolates are the main Extracts in our products wherever regulations permit.

-Colombia has not adopted any quality standards with respect to the production of Extracts.
-We have opted to follow the standards set out by Health Canada as we believe they are highly respected throughout the industry.
+Colombia has not adopted any quality standards with respect to the production of Extracts and does not currently impose any auditing standards on the production of Extracts.
+We have voluntarily opted to follow the standards set out by Health Canada as we believe they are highly respected throughout the industry, however we are not required to comply with these standards and no audit will be conducted or is required to be conducted by Health Canada with respect to our compliance with these standards.
 We are in the process of acquiring specialized equipment to be able to perform the necessary testing on site to meet the Health Canada standards.
+If Colombia were to adopt quality standards similar to those prescribed by Health

+Canada, a Colombian regulatory body such as ICA or INVIMA would be in charge of any compliance audit.
 See "Cultivation - Investment in Cultivation" and "Use of Available Funds".